 Essbase issues an error if the value is less than 1.
 A value greater than the number of sparse dimensions in the outline is interpreted as the largest valid value.

 Using the calculator bitmap cache can affect this value.
 See the Oracle Essbase Database Administrator's Guide discussion of parallel calculation for more information.

 A number of features are affected by parallel calculation.
 See the Oracle Essbase Database Administrator's Guide for a list of these effects and for detailed information about how Essbase performs parallel calculation.

 Use the SET CALCTASKDIMS calculation command only if your outline generates many empty tasks, thus reducing opportunities for parallel calculation.

-If you do not notice an improvement in performance after raising the value of CALCTASKDIMS, consider returning it to its default value of 1.
+If you do not notice an improvement in performance after increasing the value of SET CALCTASKDIMS, consider returning the value to the optimal number that Essbase selected.
 Sometimes using more task dimensions can generate such a large number of tasks that performance may decrease instead of increase, because the overhead of generating and managing the tasks is too great.
 See “Identifying Additional Tasks for Parallel Calculation” and “Tuning CALCPARALLEL with Log Messages” in the Oracle Essbase Database Administrator's Guide.